Toscan0/IST-Thesis-FaradayMuseum/README.md

 Theme: Object animation using Augmented Reality for Faraday Museum.

 Description: This is a project for [Faraday Museum](https://tecnico.ulisboa.pt/pt/tag/museu-faraday/) on of the Museums of Instituto Superior Técnico.
 The idea of this project, is to give life to objects that can't be intractable, to improve the visiting experience of the museum and to create an interactive learning experience.
-This project follows a Mobile Augmeted Reality approach with User Centered Desing, and continuos the work done by [João and Luís et al.](https://github.com/luismnunes93/Faraday-Museum).
+This project follows a Mobile Augmeted Reality approach with User Centered Desing.
 It also has the collaboration of the Faculty of Fine Arts.

 ## Repository  Structure